B2B Buyer Journey Glossary

 Buying Committee

 Buying committee is the group of stakeholders involved in evaluating and approving B2B purchases.
-Modern enterprise software purchases involve an average of 6.8 committee members across departments including IT, finance, legal, and end-user teams, according to Gartner's 2024 research.
-Each member brings different priorities, evaluation criteria, and decision-making authority to the process.
+According to Gartner's 2024 research, modern enterprise software purchases involve an average of 6.8 committee members drawn from IT, finance, legal, end-user teams, and often a few departments you did not expect.
+Each member brings different priorities, evaluation criteria, and decision-making authority.
+Selling to one of them is not selling to the committee.

 Related terms: